-Applicants will be notified about their application status no later than March 8, 2021.
+Applicants will be notified about their application status in early March 2023.
 (If you have not received a notification email, please double check your spam or junk folder.)
-The applicants chosen as semi-finalists will be expected to participate in an interview, either on-campus or via Zoom, during Loyola Weekend on March 27, 2021.
-Semi-finalists will be notified of the scholarship committee's decision by April 1, 2021.
+The applicants chosen as semi-finalists will be expected to participate in an interview, either on-campus or via Zoom, during Loyola Weekend on Saturday, March 25, 2023.
+Semi-finalists will be notified of the scholarship committee's decision in early April 2023.

 Is the program restricted to women?